-\$50.00 per individual (\$5 of this amount is a capitation fee to AAU Jump Rope).
+Host teams may determine the registration fee for their tournament or event, but the registration fee may not exceed \$75.00 per athlete (\$5.00 of this amount is a capitation fee to AAU Jump Rope).
 Registration fee is payable to the host organization.